History of Legal & General America

 2015: Legal & General Retirement America (LGRA) forms to provide pension de-risking solutions.

-2020: Legal & General America is a top-five provider of term life insurance in the US.
+2020: Legal & General America is the number two provider of term life insurance in the US.

 A history of trust in the insurance industry